 Arriving at Bwindi Impenetrable National Park

-After travelling 2 hours by minibus from Lake Buyoni, along steep (and very scary) mountain road.
+After travelling 2 hours by minibus from Lake Buyoni, along a steep (and very scary) mountain road.
 Our group arrived at a remote part of Bwindi Impenetrable National Park where the park’s headquarters was based.

 We were then split into smaller groups of eight and listened to an important safety briefing.
 This included how to behave around the gorillas in order to make sure everyone enjoys their experience (including the gorillas!)